 The pet care industry consists of businesses that provide products or services for pets and pet owners.
 If you are considering starting a doggy daycare, obedience training, pet grooming, or other pet-related business, you will be part of this growing industry.

 Other common types of pet care businesses include:

-- Pet-sitting and dog walking services
+- Pet-sitting or dog walking services

 - Pet cleanup service

 - Animal behavioural advice

 When you start a business there are several things to consider before you can sell your product or service.
 Most businesses in Ontario need to complete a minimum of three basic steps:

 - Find out what licences and regulations apply to your type of business